 4. When you receive the payment for the remaining transaction balance you can then mark the pending payment as paid.

 Yes: you may want to see a different default account shown in your Time & expenses or Bookkeeping pull down menus.

 At the moment we don’t have a facility for users to change the order of accounts listed however if you contact your account manager they’ll be happy to help you.

-Bank feeds – inniAccounts is able to connect to Barclays and Cashplus via a direct, secure connection.
+Bank feeds – inniAccounts is FCA approved and can therefore connect to the majority of banks via a direct, secure connection.
 With bank feeds your business bank transactions are automatically imported daily into inniAccounts.
 This saves you time and helps ensure accurate and complete records.
-You can read more here.
+Check which banks are currently supported here.